johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 To address these issues, we propose splitting the concept of money into two distinct tokens:

 1. **Units of Work (Input Token)**: Representing the input of labor measured in 2.5-hour blocks.
-2. **Units of Food (Output Token)**: Representing the output, specifically quantified as one loaf of bread and one can of salmon (equivalent to one day's basic food requirement).
+2. **Units of Play (Output Token)**: Representing the output, used for play (which could be food or whatever, needs to be all encompassing).

 ### Backing Currency with Tangible Standards